sameerganeshe1510/sameerganesheupgrad_03/README.md

 5. All images are of uniform size 256 x 256.
 6. Data set partitioned into training, and test sets for model development and evaluation.

+ ## Model Training results:
+ 1. Tried Creating models with different combination of conv layers, batch size, no of filters, batch normaliation, pooling and dropouts.
+2. Not all the models executed, few got stuck for very long time, due to resource constraint.
+Did not included data augmentation being option and resource constraint.
+3. **Batch normalization** did not showed any significant contribution towards improving the accuracy.
+4. Adding **Drop out layer** helped in improving the accuracy
+5. **Overall Accuracy**: The model has an overall accuracy of 46%, indicating that it correctly classifies waste products less than half the time.
+6. Class Performance:
+   **Plastic** : This class has the highest recall (0.88), meaning the model is good at identifying plastic waste.
+It also has a relatively high f1-score (0.56),
+                 indicating a balance between precision and recall.
+   **Paper**: Despite having the highest precision (0.75), the recall is quite low (0.23), suggesting that while the model is accurate when it predicts paper, it often misses paper
+                 items.
+   **Metal**: This class has the lowest precision (0.32) and recall (0.07), indicating poor performance in identifying metal waste.

+8. **Class Imbalance**: The precision, recall & f1-score vary significantly across different classes, with Plastic having the highest number of instances (689) and Cardboard the lowest (162).
+This imbalance can affect the model's performance, as it may be biased towards classes with more instances.
+9. These insights suggest areas for improvement, such as addressing class imbalance and enhancing the model's ability to identify certain classes like Glass, Metals etc.

 ## Technologies used

   #### numpy version: 1.26.4